What to do in Lucerne? 10 Best Things to do in Lucerne

-Wondering why you should put Lucerne on your Switzerland itinerary and what things to do in Lucerne in about 48-72 hours?
+Wondering why you should put Lucerne on your Switzerland itinerary and what things to do in Lucerne in about two or three days in Lucerne?

 I am one of the biggest Switzerland fans on Earth.
 Switzerland is just a magical country with fairytale villages and towns, stunning mountains, pristine lakes, and beautiful cities.
 I could name a million reasons why Switzerland is amazing (and even a few arguments why it is not) but this post is only about the region of Lucerne and how to spend 3 wonderful days in Lucerne.

-However, the region of Lucerne is just picture perfect and a place I always enjoy coming back to – so Lucerne is always on my itinerary on my annual Switzerland trip.
+Lucerne and the region of Lucerne are just picture perfect and I always enjoy coming back to – so Lucerne is always on my itinerary on my annual Switzerland trip and you should add Lucerne to your Switzerland itinerary as well.

 Scroll down to the bottom to find out more about important travel info for Lucerne (where to stay in Lucerne, where to eat, and how to get around).